Skip to content

 Why Not Just Deny Exec?

-Family members need access to travel tools, Apple PIM (calendar, reminders, contacts), and read-only mail.
-All of these use CLI tools invoked via exec.
-But unrestricted exec would also allow access to private email, sending messages, and running arbitrary commands.
+Family members need access to travel tools and read-only mail, both of which use CLI tools invoked via exec.
+But unrestricted exec would allow access to private email, sending messages, and running arbitrary commands.

 Per-agent exec allowlists restrict exactly which commands each agent can run: